pausan/migrate2gitlfs/README.md

 # migrate2gitlfs

-Simple and quick migration script to convert a git repo into git lfs.
+Simple and quick migration script to convert a simple linear git repo into git lfs.

+Read caveats for more info.

 ## Quick start